A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "Oh, oh," Ron murmured.

 "Harry," Katie said briskly as she sat down across from him, leaning in.
 "Can you explain to me why you are deserting to the other side?"
 She waved to his friend.
-"Apparently Ron gets this, but please explain it to me."
+"Apparently Ron gets this."

 During Transfiguration that afternoon he imagined explaining his situation to McGonagall after class.